 Jeremy’s next challenge came when he accepted the position as the International Director of Culinary and Menu Development for Carlson Restaurants.
 He worked with International restaurant groups in over 30 countries developing menus and kitchen operations that could deliver high quality “American food.”

 More recently, Jeremy joined a restaurant group and is currently the managing partner/executive chef of Benny’s on the Beach, Lake Worth Florida.
 Historically located on the Lake Worth pier, it has been a staple in the community, located directly on the beach for over 25 years.
 Using his fresh perspective, his focus is on improving ingredient quality, the overall menu and experience for the Guests, while maintaining the beloved character and authenticity of the establishment.

 This past month, Chef Jeremy was featured on the Food Network appearing on Beat Bobby Flay.
 Although the final judges did not award Jeremy the win, the audience response disagreeing with the final decision was so overwhelming; the network is scheduling a rematch this year.
 Chef Jeremy was chosen by the network for his fresh culinary perspective and creativity with seafood.

 Native Floridian Jessie Steele grew up in Delray Beach Florida, inspired by Italian and Brazilian cooking from his Grandmothers.
 After graduating from the Florida Culinary Institute, he worked for Chef Nick Morfogen at 32 East and Chef Ellis Cooley at 3rd & 3rd.
-His influencers Julia Child, Graham Kerr, and Emeril Legasse inspired him to create scratch dishes that are the backbone of the C.W.S. menu.
+His influencers Julia Child, Graham Kerr, and Emeril Legasse inspired him to create scratch dishes that are the backbone of the restaurants he has worked with.
 He’s known for his interesting twist on vegetables.
 When he’s not cooking, you’ll find him playing his Fender Jazz bass with his ska/reggae band around town.